 When you create SMART goals, you give yourself and your client something to measure throughout marketing campaigns.

-There are a few areas that you will need goals for: your website, your social media and online marketing paid advertising, and sales.
+You will need goals for a few areas: your website, social media, online marketing, paid ads, and sales.
 Prioritize and measure them.
 Make it easy to follow up with your KPIs (Key Performance Indicators).

 6) Distribution

-Now that you have the company details defined and approved, you want to move forward to the distribution plan under the strategic marketing plan.
+Now that you have defined and approved company details, you want to move forward with the distribution plan under the strategic marketing plan.

-The way customers will find and receive your products has a lot to do with how you will be marketing.
+How customers find and receive your products has a lot to do with how you will be marketing.

 Do you sell a digital product, provide a service, or ship goods to the customer after purchase?
-Are you using a distributor, a client retailer, selling on your own stores, or selling door to door?
+Are you using a distributor, a client retailer, selling in your stores, or selling door-to-door?

-As an example, Warby Park chose to be an eCommerce company against every other glasses store.
-In this case, they send five glasses to the consumer and give them benefit if they chose a glass in the first batch.
+For example, Warby Park chose to be an eCommerce company against every other glasses store.
+In this case, they send five glasses to the consumer, giving them the benefit if they choose glass in the first batch.

-On the other hand, Whole Foods had brick-and-mortar stores first but started opening their online eCommerce a few years ago, which was intensified after the acquisition by Amazon.
+On the other hand, Whole Foods had brick-and-mortar stores first but started opening their online eCommerce a few years ago, which intensified after Amazon’s acquisition.

 Currently, Wholefoods offers eCommerce with fast delivery.